Spiral galaxy: Bulge

 A bulge is a large, tightly packed group of stars.
 The term refers to the central group of stars found in most spiral galaxies, often defined as the excess of stellar light above the inward extrapolation of the outer (exponential) disk light.

 Using the Hubble classification, the bulge of Sa galaxies is usually composed of Population II stars, which are old, red stars with low metal content.
 Further, the bulge of Sa and SBa galaxies tends to be large.
 In contrast, the bulges of Sc and SBc galaxies are much smaller and are composed of young, blue Population I stars.
 Some bulges have similar properties to those of elliptical galaxies (scaled down to lower mass and luminosity); others simply appear as higher density centers of disks, with properties similar to disk galaxies.

 Many bulges are thought to host a supermassive black hole at their centers.
-In our own galaxy, for instance, the object called Sagittarius A* is believed to be a supermassive black hole.
+In our own galaxy, for instance, the object called Sagittarius A* is a supermassive black hole.
 There are many lines of evidence for the existence of black holes in spiral galaxy centers, including the presence of active nuclei in some spiral galaxies, and dynamical measurements that find large compact central masses in galaxies such as Messier 106.